-Colorado: Because of unexpected exuberance for electricity-saving equipment in the first half of the year, Xcel is delaying rebate payments until 2025.
+Colorado: Because of unexpected exuberance for electricity-saving equipment in the first half of the year, Xcel is delaying rebate payments until later this year.

-Connecticut: Eversource is expected to unveil a new payout schedule in 2025, with 65% coming upon install and 35% after energy monitoring for two grow cycles.
+Connecticut: Eversource is expected to unveil a new payout schedule later this year, with 65% coming upon install and 35% after energy monitoring for two grow cycles.
 Otherwise, participating CT utilities pay \$0.40 / kWh; up to 95% of incremental costs.